carlonicora/RAW/jinx.md

 If players have life experience points or bonus points, they can either use them to roll on an ability they already have, or to increase the degree of success of a previous roll.
 The application of bonus points can move a degree of failure to a degree of success.
 No ability can be raised by more than 5 points in a single session.

 Life experience points and bonus points don't need to be expended all at the same time, but can be kept to be used at a later time.

+### Increased degree of success

+If a player character has succeeded in an ability check more than once in the same sessions, they have a bonus to the degree of success during their ability level up.

 ### Learning new abilities